 Alternatively, marketing is all about igniting interest in potential consumers, and telling the world your company, and its products or services, exists.
 Marketing uses both emotion and analytics to reach an audience, and convert curious viewers into qualified leads.

-Here's the thing, though -- in 2019, a buyer isn't following the traditional "marketing to sales to customer" funnel.
+Here's the thing, though — today, a buyer isn't following the traditional "marketing to sales to customer" funnel.

 Instead, each individual prospect follows a unique path.
 One prospect might know they want to purchase your product before even speaking with a sales rep, because they've already been convinced by your Instagram account.